Daith Piercing For Anxiety And Migraine Relief: Stimulating The Vagus Nerve

 The first person to perform a daith piercing is reported to be Erik Dakota.
 His first client for this piercing was a woman who named the piercing “da’at,” or daith, meaning knowledge.
 Daith piercings can usually only be performed using a specialized needle that Dakota designed.
 Although it was initially done for purely aesthetic purposes, some claim that this piercing also helps reduce their anxiety symptoms.
 Some people also use it to treat migraines.
 There is anecdotal and limited scientific evidence suggesting its potential benefits for those who experience migraines.

-Why daith piercing for anxiety?
+Why the daith piercing for anxiety?
 Acupuncture and the vagus nerve

-Some believe that getting certain ear piercings like the daith may help with anxiety symptoms because the ear contains several acupuncture points that professional acupuncturists target.
-Acupuncture is a form of traditional Chinese medicine that aims to help with the flow of energy in the human body.
-Many holistic health professionals use pressure points in an effort to alleviate anxiety and symptoms of other health conditions.
+Some believe that getting certain ear piercings, like the daith or Shen Men piercing, may help alleviate symptoms of anxiety because the ear contains several acupuncture points that professional acupuncturists target.
+Acupuncture is a form of traditional Chinese medicine, alongside other methods such as ear seeds and auriculotherapy, that aims to help with the flow of energy in the human body.
+Many holistic health professionals use pressure points, such as those related to the vagus nerve, in an effort to alleviate anxiety and symptoms of other health conditions.
 For example, the stimulation of pressure points in the ear is thought to help ease migraine symptoms.
 In a study titled “Daith Piercing in a Case of Chronic Migraine: A Possible Vagal Modulation”, the subject reported experiencing improvements in migraine attacks after having their daith pierced.

 Daith ear piercings and the vagus nerve